anaef/lambda-lws/doc/GettingStarted.md

 > [!IMPORTANT]
 > You may want to adjust various settings in the `deploy-default` script, such as the AWS region.
-> By default, the script uses the `eu-central-1` region (Frankfurt) and makes the functions URLs
+> By default, the script uses the `eu-central-1` region (Frankfurt) and makes the function URLs
 > publicly accessible without authentication on the Internet.

 After the function is successfully deployed, you can use `curl` to send requests to the function